pulumi/pulumi/sdk/dotnet/README.md

 To build the SDK, simply run `make` from the root directory (where this `README` lives, at `sdk/dotnet/` from the repo's root).
 This will build the code, run tests, and install the package and its supporting artifacts.

+Importantly this will generate the C# protobuf bindings under `sdk/dotnet/Pulumi/proto`

 At the moment, for local development, we install everything into `/opt/pulumi`.
 You will want this on your `$PATH`.